-- Cash flows from interest and dividends received and paid shall each be disclosed separately.
+- 31 Cash flows from interest and dividends received and paid shall each be disclosed separately.
 Cash flows arising from interest paid and interest and dividends received in the case of a financial institution should be classified as cash flows arising from operating activities.
 In the case of other entities, cash flows arising from interest paid should be classified as cash flows from financing activities while interest and dividends received should be classified as cash flows from investing activities.
-Dividends paid should be classified as cash flows from financing activities. - The total amount of interest paid during a period is disclosed in the statement of cash flows whether it has been recognised as an expense in profit or loss or capitalised in accordance with Ind AS 23 Borrowing Costs. - Interest paid and interest and dividends received are usually classified as operating cash flows for a financial institution.
+Dividends paid should be classified as cash flows from financing activities. - 32 The total amount of interest paid during a period is disclosed in the statement of cash flows whether it has been recognised as an expense in profit or loss or capitalised in accordance with Ind AS 23, Borrowing Costs. - 33 Interest paid and interest and dividends received are usually classified as operating cash flows for a financial institution.
 However, there is no consensus on the classification of these cash flows for other entities.
 Some argue that interest paid and interest and dividends received may be classified as operating cash flows because they enter into the determination of profit or loss.
-However, it is more appropriate that interest paid and interest and dividends received are classified as financing cash flows and investing cash flows respectively, because they are costs of obtaining financial resources or returns on investments. - Some argue that dividends paid may be classified as a component of cash flows from operating activities in order to assist users to determine the ability of an entity to pay dividends out of operating cash flows.
+However, it is more appropriate that interest paid and interest and dividends received as flows and interest and dividends received are classified as financing cash flows and interest and dividends received are classified as financing cash flows and investing cash flows respectively, because they are costs of obtaining financial resources or returns on investments. - 34 Some argue that dividends paid may be classified as a component of cash flows from operating activities in order to assist users to determine the ability of an entity to pay dividends out of operating cash flows.
 However, it is considered more appropriate that dividends paid should be classified as cash flows from financing activities because they are cost of obtaining financial resources.